Bachelor's degree from Brown University, with a double concentration in Anthropology and Old World Art and Archaeology

 eight years teaching and advising at Rutgers University

-After earning my bachelor's degree, I worked as a college advisor for two nonprofit organizations where I helped students apply for college, provided feedback on college essays, taught SAT prep classes, and led workshops for students and their families.
+After earning my bachelor's degree, I worked as a college advisor for two nonprofit organizations, where I helped students apply for college, provided feedback on college essays, taught SAT prep classes, and led workshops for students and their families.
 I learned that I love to teach and design curriculum, but I loved working one-on-one with students even more.